Quantum Schur duality of affine type C with three parameters: Schur duality in three parameters

-When specializing $\bbH$ to the equal parameter case by letting $q_0=q_1=q$, we obtain the extended affine Hecke algebra of type B over $\QQ(q)$, denoted here by $\bH_{B_d}$.
-This is the Hecke algebra appearing in \cite{FL3Wa}-\cite{FL3Wb}.
-(The type B here refers to the Langlands dual side of the flag variety of affine type C therein.)
+When specializing $\bbH$ to $q_0=q_1$, we obtain the extended affine Hecke algebra of type B over $\QQ(q,q_1)$ in 2 parameters $q, q_1$.
+When specializing $\bbH$ to the single parameter case by letting $q_0=q_1=q$, we obtain the extended affine Hecke algebra of type B over $\QQ(q)$, denoted here by $\bH_{B_d}$.

 When specializing $\bbH$ to $q_0=q_1 =1$, we obtain the extended affine Hecke algebra of type D over $\QQ(q)$, denoted here by $\bH_{D_d}$.